daniels75/SpringFrameworkSamples/todo/README.md

 34. [-] Change css style for drag-and-drop
 35. [v] Add ordered all todos
 35. [-] Do clean up in the ui
-36. [-] add warning for empty todo/at least 3 sings for todo
+36. [v] add warning for empty todo/at least 3 sings for todo
+37. [-] Add better validation in the backend
+38. [-] Add validation in the ui
 101. [-]  Add Cache handling
 201. [-] Add error handling for non existent Todos etc.
 205. [-] Integrate Spring and Angular into one application